Day #2 and #3

 - Desert, droughts, etc.

-- The development of disease, mutations, death through illness not caused directly by man.
+- The development of disease, mutations, and death through illness not caused directly by man.

 - Shortened lifespan to 75 years rather than the 700 to 1,000 years directly before the flood.